carstenbauer/JuliaCologne21/README.md

   * The workshop materials, i.e. this GitHub repository

 #### How to get everything

-The workshop uses the latest **Julia version 1.5**.
-Go to [julialang.org](https://julialang.org/downloads/) and install the appropriate binaries for your operating system.
+If you have taken the [Computerphysik](http://www.thp.uni-koeln.de/trebst/Lectures/2020-CompPhys.shtml) last term you should already have a local Julia 1.4 installation.
+While this version *should* be fine for the workshop (I haven't tested it explicitly) you should install **Julia version 1.5** instead.
+Simply go to [julialang.org](https://julialang.org/downloads/) and install the appropriate binaries for your operating system.
+(You can keep or uninstall your Julia 1.4 installation afterwards).

-Apart from Julia itself, you will need a [Jupyter](https://jupyter.org) notebook installation and a bunch of Julia packages (dependencies).
+Apart from Julia itself, you will need a [Jupyter](https://jupyter.org) notebook installation and a bunch of Julia packages.
 The simplest way to install everything is to use the [WorkshopWizard](https://crstnbr.github.io/WorkshopWizard.jl/dev/).
 Just follow the [usage instructions](https://crstnbr.github.io/WorkshopWizard.jl/dev/usage/#Getting-the-latest-workshop-1).

-Alternatively, you can use the following terminal commands (you need to have `git` and `julia` available):
+Alternatively, if you are familiar with the command line of your OS, you can use the following terminal commands (you need to have `git` and `julia` available):

 ```bash
 git clone https://github.com/crstnbr/JuliaNRW21